2026 New Jersey Butterfly Club Field Trips

 DIRECTIONS: Memorial School is located at: 300 West Stewart Street, Washington, NJ 07882.
 From the center of Washington (which is the intersection of routes 31 and 57) go west on route 57 for about 0.7 mile and turn right onto North Prospect Street.
 Go one block and turn left onto West Stewart Street.
 Take this to the school and park.
 (DeLorme 29: H-15.)

 This trip is timed to coincide with the peak emergence of swallowtails partaking of the abundant Wild Bergamot nectar.
-We will visit a few fields filled with flowers, and a small dirt parking area that is often frequented by anglewings, snouts, emperors, and maybe a sootywing.
+We will visit a few fields filled with flowers, and a small dirt parking area that is often frequented by anglewings, snouts, and emperors.

 Meet at the Resource Education Center parking lot at 605 Pequest Road, Oxford Twp. at 9:30.
 (The parking lot can also be accessed directly from Route 46.)
 Inside bathrooms available.